AlunAlun/Obsidian/V-CXO/+Home.md

 ## To-do

 - [ ] Have a look at VCXOs website and make some suggestions for improvements.
 Reference assuring business
+- [ ] One article targeting 'virtual CXO' and one article with similar content targeting 'fractional CXO' - then do combined article on linkedIN that targets both
 - [ ] Wait for feedback from Uday 📅 2025-05-14